KENT COUNTY BACK TO WORKAbout COVID-19

 Am I required to notify the Kent County Health Department if an employee tests positive for COVID- 19?

 Under Michigan Executive Order 2020-91, when an employee is identified with a confirmed case of COVID-19, employers must notify the local public health department within 24 hours.

-Once the Kent County Health Department is notified of a positive case of COVID-19, the Kent County Health Department will contact the patient to identify individuals with whom the patient has been in contact during the time they were symptomatic (including the 48 hours prior to the onset of symptoms) to determine who is a high-risk contact.
-After an individual is identified as a high-risk contact, the Health Department will call them to notify them of their contact to a confirmed case of COVID-19 and provide instructions for the recommended 14-day quarantine period.
+Once KCHD is notified of a positive case of COVID-19, KCHD staff will contact the patient to identify individuals with whom the patient has been in contact during the time they were infectious (which includes the 48 hours prior to the onset of symptoms or date of a positive test if symptoms are not present) to determine who is a close contact*.
+After an individual is identified as a close contact, the Health Department will call them to notify them of their contact to a confirmed case of COVID-19 and provide instructions for the recommended 14-day quarantine period.
 A quarantine release letter/e-mail will be sent to the high-risk contact once they have completed the 14-day period and are free of symptoms.

 Am I legally required to notify my entire workforce if an employee tests positive for COVID-19?